Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 ### Learning Activities

-- **Debate** (45 mins): Should all data be FAIR?
+- **Debate** (45&nbsp;mins): Should all data be FAIR?
 Divide learners into two groups to argue for and against.
-- **Role-play** (45 mins): Advocate for FAIR data to a funding agency or a skeptical researcher.
+- **Role-play** (45&nbsp;mins): Advocate for FAIR data to a funding agency or a skeptical researcher.
-- **Mind mapping** (50 mins): Create a mind map showing the connections between FAIR principles and other key concepts like metadata, data curation, and preservation (covered in other modules).
+- **Mind mapping** (50&nbsp;mins): Create a mind map showing the connections between FAIR principles and other key concepts like metadata, data curation, and preservation (covered in other modules).
 Based on the mind mapping activity, identify areas where learners feel less confident about FAIR data and address them.

 ### Materials to Prepare